-Loreto College Preschool program is designed for girls and boys, from four to five years of age.
-Our Preschool is a place of warmth and welcome, located in our vibrant Junior Primary Learning Centre.
+Loreto College Preschool program caters for children from four to five years of age.
+Our Preschool is a place of warmth and welcome, located on our vibrant Junior Primary Learning campus.

 We honour the uniqueness of each preschool child and provide a safe and secure environment that nurtures a strong sense of belonging, optimism, and positive wellbeing.
 Through play-based learning, open-ended provocations, and inquiry projects, our Preschool children are encouraged to explore, imagine, innovate, take risks, investigate, problem solve, and engage in critical thinking.